 Tamasic- (promotes dullness and heaviness): Dark browns, blacks, and greys.

-In general, sattvic colors create calmness and balance.
-In contrast, rajasic colors can create imbalance, especially for Vata and Pitta, and dark colors are tamasic and create heavy and dark emotions increasing Kapha.
+Static colors create calmness and balance, while rajasic colors can create imbalance, especially for Vata and Pitta.
+Dark colors are tamasic and create heavy and dark emotions, increasing Kapha.

-The practice of Chromotherapy, “Color therapy,” infuses colors and their energies as healing modalities that have a significant role in how people respond to time spent in a particular space or room.
+Chromotherapy, or “Color therapy,” infuses colors and their energies as healing modalities, significantly influencing how people respond to time spent in a particular space or room.

 Good: Warm colors such as oranges, golds, and yellows bring vitality and grounding.